The shortlisting stage

 For those submissions that are shortlisted, the Panel may request additional information on particular aspects of the project.
 They may request that this information be provided in writing or at the subsequent site visit.

 Two members of the Judging Panel will visit each of the shortlisted organisations.
 Where possible, one member will be chosen for their expertise in the field, the other will often be an expert in an unrelated field.
-Site visits to the shortlisted applicants will take place between Monday 11 March and Friday 29 March 2019.
+Site visits to the shortlisted applicants took place between Monday 11 March and Friday 29 March 2019.
 The person named as the organisation’s contact should be available to help organise the visit and should ensure that the individual nominees will be available for the visit.

 More details of the objectives and requirements of the site visit will be provided to the shortlisted organisations.